Nullh/SQL_notes/Mastering T-SQL Querying Fundamentals.md

     WHERE O.custid = C.custid
     );
 ```
-An excellent practice is to always use table alisases in subqueries to prevent any confusion.
+An excellent practice is to always use table aliases in subqueries to prevent any confusion.

 # Table Expressions